ConcordiaExoskeleton/VRExoskeletonSimulation/README.md

 **Platform:** Meta Quest 3 (Android) \
 **XR SDK:** Oculus XR Plugin

+## Future Work

+[Project Design Document](./ProjectDesign.md) contains a section with the client's demands and stretch goals for the future development of this project.

 ## Authors and acknowledgment

-Developed by: Interns Kevin Wu and Rida Chaarani
+**Developed by:** Intern [Kevin Wu](https://github.com/ToasterBuilder) and Intern [Rida Chaarani](https://github.com/RiChaarani)

-Special thanks: PhD Professor Dr. Amin Hammad and Concordia university for lending and providing access to exoskeletons, virtual reality headset and other materials needed for this project.
+**Special thanks:** PhD Professor Dr. Amin Hammad and Concordia university for lending and providing access to occupational exoskeletons, virtual reality headsets and other essential resources that made this project possible.

 ## Project status

-🚧 **Early Development**
+🚧 **Minimum Viable Product Achieved - Still in Development**
-We are currently building the core scenes and establishing interaction systems.
-More features and polish coming soon!
+The core simulation is functional with two distinct test cases (arm support and back support).
+Users can navigate between scenes, perform different tasks, and collect basic performance data in a controlled VR environment.
+While the foundation is solid, the project is still under development.

 ## License

-All rights reserved by the creators of the VRExoskeletonSimulation
+**© 2025 VRExoskeletonSimulation Project Team.
+All rights reserved.**

+This project was developed for academic purposes by interns at Concordia University.